rindPHI/isla/islaspec.md

 ### [Generalized SMT-LIB syntax](#generalized-smt-lib-syntax)

-At the core of ISLa are SMT-LIB expressions; quantifiers and predicate formulas are are constructed around those.
+At the core of ISLa are SMT-LIB expressions; quantifiers and predicate formulas are constructed around those.
 In the [SMT-LIB language](https://smtlib.cs.uiowa.edu/language.shtml), all expressions are written in the S-expression format `(op arg1 arg2)` known from languages like LISP and Scheme.
 In addition to this syntax, ISLa supports the prefix notation